a-coutarel/TCHAI-NAOFEL-EL-ALOUANI-ALLAN-COUTAREL/README.md

 A demonstration of this mechanism can be found in the file `tests/tests.ipynb`.

 ## Exercise 11
 In Exercise 11, the objective is to assess the system's susceptibility to an attack involving the initiation of a transaction from an existing account to that of the attacker.
 The script provided for this exercise attempts to execute such a transaction, specifying an existing person (ID: 2) and targeting the account of the attacker (ID: 1).
-The anticipated outcome is that the transaction should fail, either due to insufficient funds in the source account or as a result of the system detecting an unauthorized transaction.
+The anticipated outcome is that the transaction should fail as a result of the system detecting an unauthorized transaction.
 This exercise serves as a crucial test to evaluate the system's robustness in preventing potentially malicious transactions that could compromise the security and integrity of financial data.
-By simulating such attack scenarios, the system's ability to thwart unauthorized transactions is thoroughly examined, ensuring the reliability of its security measures in safeguarding sensitive transactional information.
-The script for line addition can be found in the file `tests/tests.ipynb`.
+A demonstration of this mechanism can be found in the file `tests/tests.ipynb`.

 ## Exercice 13
 The use of the asymmetric cryptography algorithm RSA in our API now allows the secure signing of banking transactions, guaranteeing user authenticity and transaction integrity.
 When a user sets up an account, he receives a private key, which is not stored on the server, ensuring their exclusive ownership.
 Only the public key is stored in the user table of the database.
+A demonstration of this mechanism can be found in the file `tests/tests.ipynb`.

 ### Route: `/register`